Montréal’s best buvettes

 6703 Parc Avenue | Website

 A Venetian specialty, cicchetti are small snacks or plates served with a glass of wine or a cocktail before dinnertime.
-They’re the inspiration behind the Mile Ex’ Bar Cicchetti, a lovely spot that welcomes diners to their sunny terrasse in the summer or their gorgeous dining room in the winter.
+They’re the inspiration behind Mile Ex’ Bar Cicchetti, a charming spot that welcomes diners to their sunny terrasse in the summer or their gorgeous dining room in the winter.

 Café Denise